 Quantitative Measure: Students must successfully complete at least 67% of the total attempted credit hours to maintain SAP.
 Total credit hours attempted are calculated as all hours enrolled per semester, minus any hours withdrawn or dropped during the 75 % refund period.
 Hours attempted also include transfer credit hours accepted toward a student’s educational program.
 For example: a student who attempts 12 credit hours and successfully completes 9 credit hours has a 75% completion rate (9 credit hours completed divided by 12 credit hours attempted = 75%).
 Repeated courses will be calculated as hours attempted (See list below).

 In addition to measuring successful completion of 67% of total attempted credit hours, students must also complete their program of study in a time frame not to exceed 150% of the published length of the program.
 This is called Maximum Time Frame and it measures all attempted credit hours.
 For example: If a student’s primary program of study completes in 72 hours, the student must complete the program prior to amassing no more than108 total credit hours (72 x 1.50 = 108).
 The student’s academic history, including transfer hours accepted from other institutions for his/her current program of study are considered when evaluating academic progress within the established time frame.
-Students who exceed the maximum time frame will automatically lose all financial aid eligibility.
+A student in no longer eligible to receive financial aid when it becomes mathematically impossible to complete his/her program within the Maximum Time Frame (150% of its length).
 Please contact the Financial Aid Office about possibly regaining eligibility.
 The following key points may also affect maximum time frame: